yarenska/kubernetes-notes/services.md

     .
 ```

-- We specify the selector as key value pairs that identifies the pods to be matched.
+- We specify the selector as key value pairs that identify the pods to be matched.
 As you can see above,
 we have defined the pod with the selector having the label "microservice-one".
 In that case, service will see the pod
-and it will forward to request to.
+and it will forward to request.

-The second question is if a Pod has multiple ports open, how does Service know which port to forward the request to?
+The second question is, if a Pod has multiple ports open, how does Service know which port to forward the request to?
-Answer: This is defined target attribute.
+Answer: This is defined with the targetPort attribute.

 ```yaml
 apiVersion: v1